UMD-DRASTIC/drastic-cli/README.rst

     indigo get <src> <dst>

     indigo get --force <src> # Overwrite an existing local file

+Get the CDMI json dict for an object or a container

+    indigo cdmi <path>

 Remove an object or a container::